Sergio Mendizábal

-Sergio Mendizábal (3 July 1920 – 2005) was a Spanish film and television actor.
+Hermenegildo Igarzabal Sánchez, known by his stage name as Sergio Mendizábal (3 July 1920 – 2005), was a Spanish film and television actor.
 He appeared in over 100 films and television programs, including the films For a Few Dollars More and The Good, the Bad and the Ugly.

+He was born in San Sebastián on 3 July 1920.
+He got a degree in Instituto de Investigaciones y Experiencias Cinematográficas.
+He made his role debut in Mr. Arkadin, by Orson Welles.
+Other roles includes El buen amor by Paco Regueiro, or Viridiana (1961) and Tristana (1969) by Luis Buñuel.